legendlife/Sensie-s-Origin/README.md

 - Change token at the end of [bot.py](bot.py)

 # WHAT CAN THIS BOT DO?
-- Watch over members
+- Watch over members!
-- Play music
+- Play music!
-- Do Giveaway
+- Do Giveaway!
-- Mute/Unmute
+- Mute/Unmute!
-- Kick
+- Kick!
-- Ban/Unban
+- Ban/Unban!
-- Moderation
+- Moderation!
 - Memes!
-- And many many more cool stuffs
+- And many many more cool stuffs !